Exalsted/Iridium-Client/README.md

-# Azure
+# Iridium
-1. What is Azure?
+1. What is Iridium?
     - Simple, it's a client to have fun with the destruction of the Minecraft community.
 2. Developed in what language?
     - Java.